-Provider will cooperate and comply in all respects with MPS obligations as a 21st Century CLC grant recipient.
-Provider will collaborate with MPS in accordance with 21st Century CLC Collaborative "Roles and Responsibilities"; attached hereto and incorporated herein by reference as Appendix E. Provider will work with the School to carry out the requirements set forth in this Agreement.
+Provider will cooperate and comply in all respects with MPS obligations as a 21st Century CLC grant recipient, including the 21st Century CLC Collaborative "Roles and Responsibilities"; attached hereto and incorporated herein by reference as Appendix E. Provider will work with the School to carry out the requirements set forth in this Agreement.

 - A. Provider will actively engage in the monitoring and continuous improvement of student academic performance through participation in CLC activities. - B. Provider will ensure that its employees and volunteers attend all mandatory CLC meetings which include, but are not limited to: - 1.
-Site coordinator and academic coordinator meetings; - 2.
+Site Coordinator and academic coordinator meetings; - 2.
 Orientations, trainings, and conference sessions; - 3.
-APlus training sessions; - 4.
-School Learning Team meetings; - 5.
+APlus training sessions; - School Learning Team meetings; - 5.
 CLC collaborative meetings; and - 6.
-Special district meetings. - C. In addition to MPS trainings, the following conferences are also approved for CLC staff to attend:
+Special district meetings.